 - The programme is suitable for anyone interested in designing physical or digital campus services, for example staff in facility and campus services, education services, IT services etc.

-Better cooperation means better education
+Better cooperation means better education (Pedagogical Solutions)

 - The two-day session focuses on the topics listed below.
 The workshops will be carried out in an innovative way around the city and in different inspirational places.
 The first day starts with a short introduction to video shooting and video editing.
 During the two days we will make a video about the topics discussed.
 Finally as we go home we can bring back our own production!